 Whether you want to work in a zoo with animals or study the way certain animals communicate with one another, an advanced degree in animal behavior or psychology may be helpful.
-An undergraduate degree may gain you entry into the field, but a master’s or doctoral degree may really enable you to obtain that extra learning to become involved with research or deeper exploration into animal the animal behavior and psychology fields.
+An undergraduate degree may gain you entry into the field, but a master’s or doctoral degree may really enable you to obtain that extra learning to become involved with research or deeper exploration into animal behavior and psychology fields.

 Hunter College in New York City gives students the option to pursue a master’s of arts degree in animal behavior and conversation (ABC) through a 36-credit program.
-The college, founded in 1870, is one of the oldest public universities in the U.S., and the largest City University of New York (CUNY) college.
+The college, founded in 1870, is one of the oldest public universities in the U.S. It is also the largest City University of New York (CUNY) college.

-Students graduate with a PhD in Psychology, focused in Animal Behavior, and can become engaged in research at field, laboratory and zoo environments while in school.
-They will have access to a variety of departmental resources extended to faculty members involved in research in fields like behavioral genetics, evolutionary psychology and social behavior.
+Students graduate with a PhD in psychology focused in animal behavior and can become engaged in research in field, laboratory, and zoo environments while in school.
+They also have access to a variety of departmental resources extended to faculty members involved in research in fields like behavioral genetics, evolutionary psychology, and social behavior.

-Students in the PhD program take 20 core units in animal behavior and six units in elective courses also, for a total of 26 needed to complete the program.
-The have the support of a committee as they choose their elective coursework and begin to develop their dissertation plan.
-Students normally take five years to finish the program, doing all their core and elective work by their second year, and completing and defending their dissertation by their fifth, and final, year.
+Students in the PhD program take 20 core units in animal behavior and six units in elective courses for a total of 26 to complete the program.
+They have the support of a committee as they choose their elective coursework and begin to develop their dissertation plan.
+Students normally take five years to finish the program, tackling all their core and elective work by their second year, and completing and defending their dissertation by their fifth and final year.

 The program is interdisciplinary, providing integrative perspectives from fields as varied as domestication, ecology, evolution, neuroscience, physiology, and others.
 Students need to develop a research proposal that needs defending for their admission to candidacy and, as a final part of their program, defend their dissertation through a public seminar followed by an oral exam.